maxcorbeau/dorel.github.io/service-manual/vision/platforms-and-ecosystems.md

 ### Magento, an e-commerce platform

-Following Dorel's platform definitions, Magento 1.x is _not_ a platform but only an application.
+Following Dorel Juvenile's platform definitions, Magento 1.x is _not_ a platform but only an application.
 Because of the RESTful API interface in Magento 2.
 Magento became a hybrid, an application _and_ a platform.
-Read more about how Dorel uses Magento 2 [here](./use-technology/container-architecture).
+Read more about how Dorel Juvenile uses Magento 2 [here](./use-technology/container-architecture).